bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 async def start_process() -> None
 ```

-Start the child process with PTY or set up stream mode.
+Start the child process with PTY.

 <a id="bittty.terminal.Terminal.stop_process"></a>